Rust Project Organization

 A package can contain one or more crates but only one of them can be a library, i.e. a package can contain one library OR one library and one or more binaries OR one or more binaries.
 This is a Cargo imposed restriction, not rustc.

-This can be counter intuitive as usually largish projects have more libaries than binaries; each binary using multiple libraries.
-However, Rust chose this to reduce dependency management complexities.
+This can be counter intuitive as usually largish projects have more libraries than binaries; each binary using multiple libraries.
+However, Rust chose this to reduce complexities with dependency management

-:point_right: TL;DR Any non-trivial multi-libaray project will require use of workspace.
-Infact, I highly recommend using workspace for rojects from the start as it’s almost no effort to do so.
+:point_right: TL;DR Any non-trivial multi-library project will require use of workspace.
+In fact, I highly recommend using workspace for projects from the start as it’s almost no effort to do so.

 Rule 2: tests folders at root of package have special meaning and contain “binary only” crates